Skip to Content

 Jade tree plants are generally pretty hardy and easy to care for, but it is still essential to know when the best time is to transplant one.

-Before deciding if their jade plant needs repotting (such as its age and growth pattern), one must consider several factors, but the leading indicator is when it has stopped growing.
+One must consider several factors before deciding if their jade plant needs repotting (such as its age and growth pattern), but the leading indicator is when it has stopped growing.

 When this happens, one can expect new roots from the soil near the repotting tray’s drainage holes.